 The Mares Smart Wrist Computer is an all-around excellent dive computer that doesn’t have all the bells and whistles of some of the more advanced dive computers.
 It does have all the features you will need for recreational diving and does them very well.

-How To Choose A Dive Computer
+How to Choose the Best Dive Computer for You

 Some modern dive watches are created with helium valves, making the dive easier for those swimming down to immense watery depths for longer time periods.

-However, a strictly “dive watch” has been outdated with the advent of a dive computer that shows real-time calculation of the decompression along with an automatic time function.
+However, a strictly “dive watch” has been outdated with the advent of a wrist dive computer that shows real-time calculation of the decompression along with an automatic time function.

 Dive computers were originally created in 1960s – they have evolved considerable in the following decades in terms of accuracy and compactness.